<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1703665079923990&amp;ev=PageView&amp;noscript=1">

 With one click I can even copy the fail/success details and paste them into Excel in the format I’d like.
 I’m a much bigger fan of grouping these logs into separate tabs of one spreadsheet than keeping lots of spreadsheets for one deployment, but to each their own.

-Show and tell Salesforce style
+Show and Tell Salesforce Style

 I hope this blog helps you – when I first installed Salesforce Inspector I had it sitting in my browser for months before really giving it a fair try.
 It wasn’t until someone showed me how easy this tool is to use that I started using it, and now it’s the most frequently used tool in my arsenal.